RedHat-UX/red-hat-design-system/elements/rh-cta/docs/20-guidelines.md

 ### Too many options

-Do not group more than three variants together otherwise the risk of [choice paralysis]() greatly increases.
+Do not group more than three variants together otherwise the risk of [choice paralysis][paralysis]{target="_blank"} greatly increases.

 {% example palette="wrong",
             alt="Image of two rows of calls to action with four variants in each row which is incorrect usage",